RQuintin/core/tutorials/guides/01_core-js/core-tutorial-js.md

 gluec serve
 ```

-You can now access the clients app at `localhost:4242/clients` and the stocks app at `localhost:4242/stocks`.
+You can now access the Clients app at `localhost:4242/clients` and the stocks app at `localhost:4242/stocks`.

-## 2. Initializing Glue Web
+## 2. Initializing Glue42 Web

 Go over to each one of the `Clients/index.html`, `Stocks/index.html`, and `Stocks/details/index.html` pages, and include a new `<script>` after the **<!--TODO: Chapter 2-->** and before `<script src="./index.js">`, if it is present, which references the Glue42 Web script in the lib directory: